-Summary of student's strengths and outstanding professional skills.
-(These are skills which are above the level to be expected of a student with comparable training and experience.)
-Summary of student's skills that need improvement.
+Summary of student's strengths and outstanding professional skills (these are skills which are above the level to be expected of a student at this level of development) Summary of student's skills that need improvement.
+Please make working on these skills.
+(These are skills which are not far below student with comparable training and experience, but which moway of professional growth.) v the level expected of a N Summary of deficient areas which need immediate correction.
 Please make brief suggestions for working on these skills.
-(These are skills which are not far below the level expected of a student with comparable training and experience, but which most immediately stand in the way of professional growth.)
-Summary of deficient areas which need immediate correction.
-Please make brief suggestions for working on these skills.
 (These are skills considerably below the level to be expected of a student with comparable training and experience.)

-Summary of populations or types of clients the student would be future. enefit from working with in the
+Summary of populations or types of clients the student would be the future. enefit from working with in the future.
+Trainee: Date: Supervisor: Date:

-Other:

-Use Additional Pages if Necessary

-Signature of Supervisor Date Signed

-Signature of Student Date Signed